willfish/markdown-cv/index.md

 I am a senior software engineer with experience in Insurance and Fintech startups specialising in telematics, behavioural profiling and e-commerce.
 I am passionate about delivering well-tested and good quality code and I am a fast learner.
-I am a good communicator and prefer to resolve problems as a team.
-I like simple code that others are happy to read and extend.
+I am a good communicator and am happy to resolve problems as a team.
+I like simplicity in code that others are happy to read and extend.
 I am interested in developing my knowledge of modern programming languages and infrastructure tools and am keen on developing skills using modern javascript frameworks including React and Vue.